-Please register and join us Friday, September 11, 2020 at 7:00 pm for Poetic Justice 2020, to be held virtually via Zoom and Facebook Live due to the ongoing COVID-19 pandemic.
-Emancipate NC Poet-in-Residence Hausson Byrd has curating the following young artists to share stories and spoken word about the criminal injustice system and how we overcome it.
+Please register and join us Friday, September 10, 2021 at 7:00 pm for Poetic Justice 2021, to be held virtually via Zoom and Facebook Live due to the ongoing COVID-19 pandemic.
+Emancipate NC Poet-in-Residence Hausson Byrd and Emancipate NC Advocate Cierra Cobb have been curating artists, including currently incarcerated people, to share stories and spoken word about the criminal injustice system and how we overcome it.
 This annual fundraiser event celebrates beauty and joy within a world that tries – but never succeeds – to silence and cage us.

 Timothy Johnson grew up in Tarboro, North Carolina and attended North Carolina State University.
 In his senior year, he killed two men during an altercation while tailgating for an NC State football game.
 He received a prison sentence of Life Without Parole for his actions.
 While in prison, he matured from a selfish young man into a servant-leader and lifelong learner.
 He has read more than a thousand books.

 He participated in the New Leash on Life dog training program, training fifteen rescued canines using positive-reinforcement based methods and mentoring other trainers.
 In 2017, he was selected into the inaugural class of the North Carolina Field Minister Program.